-- 1. off sick with symptoms of coronavirus (COVID-19) - 2. self-isolated or quarantined, that is, you were staying at home because you or someone in your household had symptoms of coronavirus - 3. shielding, which means you are staying at home due to being vulnerable to coronavirus - 4. furloughed, that is, off work or reduced hours - 5. staying at home - 6. working less or not working due to lack of demand - 7. caring for someone with coronavirus - 8. caring for a child whose school has closed due to coronavirus - 9. caring for a child due to usual child care unavailable - 10. other coronavirus related reason please specify?
+- 1. off sick with symptoms of coronavirus (COVID-19) - 2. self-isolated or quarantined, that is, you were staying at home because you or someone in your household had symptoms of coronavirus - 3.
+N/A (previously shielding, which means you are staying at home due to being vulnerable to coronavirus) - 4.
+N/A (previously furloughed, that is, off work or reduced hours) - 5. staying at home - 6. working less or not working due to lack of demand - 7. caring for someone with coronavirus - 8. caring for a child whose school has closed due to coronavirus - 9. caring for a child due to usual child care unavailable - 10. other coronavirus related reason please specify?

-FREQUENCY: Each quarter from AJ20 (Waves 1 and 5 only) (question was updated in JS20).
+FREQUENCY: Each quarter from AJ20 (Waves 1 and 5 only) (question was updated in JS20 and again in JM22).
+Removed from questionnaire from JS22.